joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 -->

+## System access request :cloud:

+If required for your Stage work you can request access to GitLab projects, like GCP and AWS.

+- [ ] [Request access](https://about.gitlab.com/handbook/business-ops/it-ops-team/access-requests/#single-person-access-request) to GCP projects & QA Tunnel Server (this is used for running Auto DevOps locally).
+For reference see the [example issue](https://gitlab.com/gitlab-com/access-requests/issues/1066) (the example template is outdated)
+- [ ] [Request access](https://about.gitlab.com/handbook/business-ops/it-ops-team/access-requests/#single-person-access-request) to AWS.
+See the [example issue](https://gitlab.com/gitlab-com/access-requests/issues/657) (the example template is outdated)

 In and around your third week you'll be asked by your UX buddy to shadow them for their daily UX activities.
 This is a good primer and a way to get more familiar with your product stage.
 You will serve as a second opinion and be included in meetings.

 ## Awesome flows :runner: